-In accordance with the above-introduced definition of BOs, two bond orbitals were ascribed to each chemical bond in a saturated molecule, viz the initiallyoccupied bonding BO (BBO) $\varphi{(+)i}$ and the initially-vacant antibonding BO (ABO) $\varphi{(-)i}$ .
-Orbitals referring to lone electron payrs (if any) also may be included into the subset { $\varphi{(+)}$ }.
-As a result, a Hamiltonian matrix consisting of four sumatrices like that of Section 4.1 has been constructed.
-The first order magnitude of interactions (resonance parameters) of the intersubset type (i.e. between a BBO and an ABO) vs. the intersubset energy gaps [24] follows from the relevant estimations [19,21,75-79].
+In accordance with the above-introduced definition of BOs, two bond orbitals were ascribed to each chemical bond in a saturated molecule, viz. the initiallyoccupied bonding BO (BBO) $\varphi{(+)i}$ and the initiallyvacant antibonding BO (ABO) $\varphi{(-)i}$.
+Orbitals referring to lone electron pairs (if any) can also be included into the subset $\{\varphi{(+)}\}$.
+As a result, a Hamiltonian matrix consisting of four submatrices like that of Section 4.1 has been constructed.
+The first-order magnitude of interactions (resonance parameters) of the intersubset type (i. e. between a BBO and an ABO) versus the intersubset energy gaps [24] follows from the relevant estimations [19, 21, 75-79].
 These ratios between matrix elements, in turn, imply applicability to both alkanes and their derivatives of the NCRSPT and thereby of the results of Section 4.
 It is also noteworthy here that the above-mentioned ratios have been directly related to the tetrahedral local structure of alkanes [22].